creepcomix/ProjectGrannyVR/README.md

 # Project Granny VR
+# Disclaimer: This is a fan project and is not affliated with DVloper.

 Granny is a game where you try to escape an old lady's house without getting caught.
 You have to find certain items to progress.
 Now, you can do all of that in VR!

 Features: